uadmin/uadmin/docs/tutorial/part2.rst

 	    Rating       int        `uadmin:"min:1;max:5"`
     }

-Copy this one as well
+Copy this one as well and paste it below the items struct.

 .. code-block:: go